OanhT04/Mental-Health-NLP-Classifier-Using-Logistic-Regression-Python/README.md

 - Future Improvements:

   -  Implement more robust text normalization techniques, including handling repeated characters, elongated words, and common social media abbreviations.
-- Use a modern NLP approach by combining spaCy with BERT and evaluate its performance.
+- Use a modern NLP approach by using spaCy or BERT and evaluate its performance.
   -  Reduced noise introduced by class imbalance by reassessing feature importance across categories rather than relying solely on frequency-based weighting.
   -  Improve feature interpretability by validating top-weighted terms against domain relevance and semantic meaning.